Children’s Mental Health

 mom-and-daughter-sitting-on-a-fence-in-forest

-Our Services for Families of Children with Mental Health Challenges
+Support for Parents and Caregivers of Children with Mental Health Challenges

-• Openly talk about the challenges of parenting children with mental health challenges
+• Provide emotional support to talk about the challenges of parenting children with mental health challenges.

-• Learn about the services and supports available in your community and how to access them
+• Connect you to the services and supports available in your community.

-• Advocate for your child’s needs at every stage of development
+• Help you learn how to advocate for your child’s needs at every stage of development.

-• Connect with other families who know what you’re going through
+• Connect you with other families who know what you’re going through.

 Resources for More Information